kamillionlabs/hateoflux-documentation/docs/cookbook.md

 ### Creating a `HalListWrapper` with Pagination

 {: .note }
-The code might seem a bit lengthy; however, if you choose to use assemblers, they will handle most of it automatically for you!
+The code might seem a bit lengthy; however, if you choose to use assemblers, they will handle most of it automatically for you (e.g. [see here](#creating-a-hallistwrapper-with-resources-each-having-a-single-embedded-with-paging))!

 To not deviate too much from the previous examples, lets consider the use case, where the user wants to list all his orders.
 It is quite possible to implement this as `Flux`of `HalResourceWrapper<OrderDTO>`.
 However, we decide to create a `Mono` of `HalListWrapper<OrderDTO>`: